wcgordon1/TustinRecruiting/src/content/jobs/tr-bdr---tech-sales-san-jose-bdr--688epy.md

 description: >-
-  Join our dynamic team as a Business Development Representative (BDR) in the heart of Silicon Valley, San Jose, CA. Dive into the vibrant tech sales world within the MarTech ecosystem, working with cutting-edge marketing platforms, analytics companies, and automation tools.
+  Join our dynamic team as a Business Development Representative (BDR) in the heart of Silicon Valley, San Jose, CA. Dive into the vibrant tech sales world within the MarTech ecosystem, working with cuttingedge marketing platforms, analytics companies, and automation tools.
 As a vital member of our regional team of 10+ professionals, you'll leverage your skills and the latest technologies to drive business growth and foster meaningful client relationships.
 This is an exciting opportunity to kickstart your career with comprehensive training that hones your technical expertise.

-  ## Key Responsibilities

-  - Leverage technology stacks like LinkedIn Sales Navigator, Outreach.io, HubSpot, Salesforce, and ZoomInfo to identify and engage potential cli...
+Key Responsibilities  Leverage technology stacks like LinkedIn Sales Navigator, Outreach.io, HubSpot, Salesforce, and ZoomInfo to identify and engage potential cli...
 location: 'San Jose, CA'
 team: Software
 schedule: 'Second Shift (2:00 PM - 10:30 PM)'